godaddy/asherah/docs/KeyCaching.md

 Asherah supports caching of Intermediate and System Keys to minimize calls against external resource and reducing latency.
 This is especially important for minimizing calls to the configured [Key Management Service](KeyManagementService.md) as that is often the most expensive and latent interaction of the resources involved.
 The cache is built on top of the Secure Memory implementation.
+The API also supports caching of Sessions, which further helps in reducing the latency.
+If 2 different users try to interact with the same session, the SDK makes use of the cached session instead of creating a new one.

 ## Crypto Policy Configuration

-The [Crypto Policy](CryptoPolicy.md) can be used to enable or disable the caching of the keys.
+The [Crypto Policy](CryptoPolicy.md) can be used to enable or disable the caching of the keys and session.
 Since keys can be flagged as "revoked" before their expiration period (i.e. irregular key rotation), the status of a cached key is periodically retrieved from the Metastore.
 This "Revoke Check" period is configured using the [Crypto Policy](CryptoPolicy.md)'s `revokeCheckPeriodMillis`.
 The [Basic Expiring Crypto Policy](CryptoPolicy.md#basic-expiring-crypto-policy) provided by the library simplifies this to the granularity of a minute with `revokeCheckMinutes()` in the builder.